-Having seen that FlexiBLE successfully reproduces structural properties of $e^-{\rm (aq)}$ compared to simulations without a bias, we next consider dynamical properties.
+Having seen that FlexiBLE successfully reproduces structural properties of $e{(aq)}^-$ compared to simulations without a bias, we next consider dynamical properties.
 Our focus is on Time Autocorrelation Functions (TACF), which although are equilibrium dynamical properties, require a correct description of not only the system's configurational space distribution, but also its time evolution, making TACFs much more challenging to reproduce than time-independent ensemble averages like the RDF.
-Of particular interest is the energy gap autocorrelation function, since this reports the dynamical couplings between the solvent and QM solute, and can be used to predict the absorption spectrum of $e^-{\rm (aq)}$, including nuclear quantum effects.
-60 The gap correlation function for state i is defined as where $\delta E_i(t) = (E_i(t) - E_0(t)) - \langle E_i - E_0 \rangle$, and E_i is the adiabatic energy of state i (0 indexes the ground state).
+It is important to note that FlexiBLE, and indeed any constrained QM/MM method, will be incapable of describing long-timescale diffusional dynamics, since the applied bias potential prevents QM or MM particles from leaving their respective regions.
+As a result, in the longtime limit, the QM particles' self-diffusion coefficients are necessarily zero in constrained QM/MM.
+However, many processes of interest, such as photochemical reactions, radical reactions, solvation dynamics, and motions probed by electronic/vibrational spectroscopy occur on sub-diffusional timescales, and we seek to explore whether FlexiBLE can accurately capture such dynamics.
+Of particular interest is the energy gap autocorrelation function of $e{(aq)}^{-}$, since this reports the dynamical couplings between the solvent and QM solute, and can be used to predict the absorption spectrum, including nuclear quantum effects.60 The gap correlation function for state i is defined as where $\delta E_i(t) = (E_i(t) - E_0(t)) - \langle E_i - E_0 \rangle$, and E_i is the adiabatic energy of state i (0 indexes the ground state).
 We computed energy gaps along the MQC trajectories.
 A timestep of 0.5 fs was found necessary to properly resolve the influence of the OH stretch on the correlation functions in the frequency domain.

-$$C_i(t) = \frac{\langle \delta E_i(t) \cdot \delta E_i(0) \rangle}{\langle \delta E_i(0)^2 \rangle}, \tag{23}$$
+$$C_i(t) = \frac{\langle \delta E_i(t) \cdot \delta E_i(0) \rangle}{\langle \delta E_i(0)^2 \rangle},\tag{23}$$

 Fig. 9 shows C(t) for the first and fifth excited states (panels a and b respectively).
-Full system results (green dot dashed curves) agree with previously published PBC MQC simulation results using the TB potential, 60 where we see that both state 1 and 5 exhibit rapid decorrelation, reaching $\sim 10\%$ of their initial values by t = 500fs.
+Full system results (green dot dashed curves) agree with previously published PBC MQC simulation results using the TB potential,60 where we see that both state 1 and 5 exhibit rapid decorrelation, reaching $\sim 10\%$ of their initial values by t = 500fs.
 Fourier transforms of the correlation functions reveal that the energy gaps of either state are predominantly coupled to translational and librational motions of water; however, the gap to state 5 exhibits stronger coupling to higher frequency vibrational modes.60 The difference between the gap correlation functions for state 1 and 5 results from the cavity localized nature of the s-like ground state and p-like state 1 (see orbital plots in the insets to Fig. 9), so that their energies are modulated in a fairly parallel fashion by first-solvent-shell intramolecular motion.
 On the other hand, having d-like symmetry, and therefore a larger centrifugal repulsion from the cavity, state 5 is much more delocalized and weakly coupled to first-solvent-shell motions, such that its energy gap fluctuations are dominated by the ground-state energy, which is more strongly coupled to vibrations of the first solvent shell.

 We now test FlexiBLE's ability to reproduce dynamical quantities.
-Since a 0.5 fs timestep was used for the Full system calculations, we used the same timestep and chose a FlexiBLE bias exponent of $\alpha = 15 \text{ Å}^{-1}$.
+Since a 0.5 fs timestep was used for the full system calculations, we used the same timestep and chose a FlexiBLE bias exponent of $\alpha = 15$ Å-1.
 We first consider a very small MM region of 2 water molecules.
 This choice places the MM/MM partition in the first solvent shell of $e{(aq)}^-$ and would be expected to alter its dynamics.
-Indeed, we see noticeable deviations between the correlation functions from FlexiBLE 2MM (dotted black curve) and full-system results (dot-dashed green curve), although the differences are modest.
-In particular, the gap correlation functions for both state 1 and state 5 decay slower for FlexiBLE 2MM, presumably because first solvent shell translations and librations are hindered by the biasing potential.
-Remarkably however, upon extending FlexiBLE to include 16 MM molecules (two solvation shells), the computed gap correlation functions (solid red curves) are indistinguishable from full
+Indeed, we see noticeable deviations between the correlation functions from FlexiBLE 2MM (dotted